YashdalfTheGray/dotfiles/container/dockerhub.readme.md

 - Ruby via `setup-ruby`
 - Rust via `setup-rust`

-All of the language setup commands are configured to either pull down the latest version of the compiler or install a version manager, in the case of Node.js, Ruby, and Rust.
-You can optionally pass in a version in the format v1.19.1 to the `setup-go` command.
+All of the language setup commands are configured to either pull down the latest version of the compiler.
 To configure the AWS CLI, you can either run `aws configure` or pass in `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables during runtime to embed credentials into the container.

 The container will print a message out on first login with this information and the message can be recalled by running `show-devenv-help`.

+#### Language specific notes

+- You can optionally pass a version into the the `setup-go` command, like `setup-go v1.19.1`.
+It will try to fetch the latest version from the go website though.
+- The node setup actually installs [`nvm`](https://github.com/nvm-sh/nvm) so the additional step there is to run `nvm install <desired_version_of_node>` to install an actual runtime.
+- The python setup installs both python 3 and virtualenv, we don't bother with python 2.
+- The ruby setup actually installs [rbenv with ruby-build as a plugin](https://github.com/rbenv/rbenv).
+The additional setup required is to install a ruby version.
+- The rust setup installs `rustup` which is the rust toolchain manager.

 ### Cool.
 How do I run it?